 Important Advice on Other Kinds of Citations

-The list above is a list of top sites to get structured citations on.
+The list above is a list of top citations sites to get structured citations on.
 And that is so important to rank high in the local listings.
 To illustrate this, the third, fourth, and sixth high-priority local search ranking factors are: #3 – Consistency of structured citations, #4 – Quality/authority of Structured Citations, and #6 – Quantity of structured citations.
 Once you get listed on most of all of the above citation sites, search for locally- and industry-relevant domains to get citations on.
 You could even do this before you finish the list, like after you get listed on the top 14 (those data aggregators [#1-4] are key!)

 How to Find Locally-Relevant and Industry-Relevant Domains